Before and After: Ellen’s Kensington Bathroom Renovation – Sweetened!

 Ellen and Ben went with a wall-mounted sink, foregoing a conventional vanity and under-cabinet storage.
 The minimalist basin leaves just enough room for narrow countertop display and a hanging towel rod, and Ellen added similarly stream-lined faucet features with a wall mount and single handle.
 The simplicity of all that white tile left room for some especially lovely details: Alan’s team designed the custom built-in shelving to stow supplies and framed the mirror with a a custom marble ledge.
 The warm wood from the shelves and the slim stone detailing is subtle but oh so eye-catching.

 To reduce water usage and minimize cleaning and upkeep needs, Ellen chose a minimalist dual-flush Kohler toilet, skirted to conceal piping.
-A number of the fixtures came from Appliances Connection, including the rainwater shower head and family-friendly hand-shower addition.
+A number of the fixtures came from Park Slope Plumbing Supply, including the rainwater shower head and family-friendly hand-shower addition.
 Alan also came through with an unexpected touch, recommending a new white entry door with a modern frosted-glass feature that lets light in without any exposure.

 This family’s second bath is second to none.
 Bravo to Ellen, Ben, and their expert team on a gorgeous renovation!